Dione (moon): Physical characteristics and interior

 At 1122 km in diameter, Dione is the 15th largest moon in the Solar System, and is more massive than all known moons smaller than itself combined.
 It is also Saturn's fourth-largest moon.
-Based on its density, Dione’s interior is likely a combination of silicate rock and water ice in nearly equal parts by mass.
+Based on its density, Dione's interior is likely a combination of silicate rock and water ice in nearly equal parts by mass.

 Shape and gravity observations collected by Cassini suggest a roughly 400 km radius rocky core surrounded by a roughly 160 km envelope of H2O, mainly in the form of water ice, but with some models suggesting that the lowermost part of this layer could be in the form of an internal liquid salt water ocean (a situation similar to that of its orbital resonance partner, Enceladus).
-Downward bending of the surface associated with the 1.5 km high ridge Janiculum Dorsa can most easily be explained by the presence of such an ocean.Overlooked Ocean Worlds Fill the Outer Solar System.
-John Wenz, Scientific American.
-4 October 2017.
+Downward bending of the surface associated with the 1.5 km high ridge Janiculum Dorsa can most easily be explained by the presence of such an ocean.
 Neither moon has a shape close to hydrostatic equilibrium; the deviations are maintained by isostasy.
 Dione's ice shell is thought to vary in thickness by less than 5%, with the thinnest areas at the poles, where tidal heating of the crust is greatest.

 Though somewhat smaller and denser, Dione is otherwise very similar to Rhea.
 They both have similar albedo features and varied terrain, and both have dissimilar leading and trailing hemispheres.
 Dione's leading hemisphere is heavily cratered and is uniformly bright.
 Its trailing hemisphere, however, contains an unusual and distinctive surface feature: a network of bright ice cliffs.

 Scientists recognise Dionean geological features of the following types: